microsoft/ContosoTraders/demo-scripts/devsecops/overview.md

     ![image](https://user-images.githubusercontent.com/83349577/206233488-20025b4a-6c65-4aa4-8aab-76984722e3bc.png)

 4. Click on **provision-infrastructure** job.
-You can now see detailed task of this job and expand to see the logs and steps.
+You can now see the detailed task of this job and expand to see the logs and steps.

    ![image](https://user-images.githubusercontent.com/83349577/206234025-381770a5-2a59-4b11-a9b8-4db75e8cd938.png)

   Similarly, you can review other jobs and workflows.
-Workflow are set to run on push to main branch, so that any new code change to main branch is automatically built and deployed.
+Workflow are set to run on push to the main branch so that any new code change to the main branch is automatically built and deployed.

 ## Walkthrough – GitHub Advanced Security